ddrechse/Perimetrix/README.md

-# Sentinel - Intelligent Geospatial Monitoring POC
+# Perimetrix - Intelligent Geospatial Monitoring POC

 This project is a Proof of Concept (POC) for an intelligent geospatial monitoring system.